Chart Color Schemes

 Parafield Gardens shows employment indicators that trail behind approximately 70% of regions assessed across Australia

 Parafield Gardens has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 5.6% as of September 2025, with an estimated employment growth of 1.6% over the past year.
+As of September 2025, the unemployment rate is 5.6%.
+Over the past year, there was an estimated employment growth of 1.6%.

-Conversely, professional & technical services have lower representation at 3.6%, compared to the regional average of 7.3%.
-Limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Between September 2024 and 2025, employment increased by 1.6% while labour force grew by 1.2%, causing a decrease in unemployment rate by 0.4 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-National employment forecasts from Jobs and Skills Australia for May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Parafield Gardens' employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Manufacturing has particularly notable concentration, with employment levels at 1.6 times the regional average.
+However, professional & technical services show lower representation, at 3.6% compared to the regional average of 7.3%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 1.6%, while labour force increased by 1.2%, causing the unemployment rate to fall by 0.4 percentage points.
+In comparison, Greater Adelaide saw employment grow by 3.0% and unemployment fall by 0.1 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Parafield Gardens' employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment